chef/chef-web-docs/content/install_server_ha.md

 local network to connect to PostgreSQL.

-For example, if a frontend host at 192.168.1.3 can reach a backend member over the network, but the backend’s local network is 192.168.2.x, you would add the following line to `/etc/chef-backend/chef-backend.rb`
+For example, if a frontend host at 192.168.1.3 can reach a backend member over the network, but the backend's local network is 192.168.2.x, you would add the following line to `/etc/chef-backend/chef-backend.rb`

 ``` none